 Comprehensive income (loss) includes all changes in equity during a period except those that resulted from investments by or distributions to the Company’s stockholders.

-Other comprehensive income (loss) refers to revenues, expenses, gains and losses that under U.S. GAAP are included in comprehensive income (loss), but excluded from net income (loss) as these amounts are recorded directly as an adjustment to stockholders’ equity.
+Other comprehensive income (loss) refers to revenues, expenses, gains and losses that under U.S. generally accepted accounting principles (“GAAP”) are included in comprehensive income (loss), but excluded from net income (loss) as these amounts are recorded directly as an adjustment to stockholders’ equity.
 Our other comprehensive income (loss) comprises unrealized holding gains and losses on our available-for-sale investments.

 Statements of cash flows

-Interest paid during the nine months ended September 30, 2017 and 2016 did not materially differ from interest expense.
+Interest paid during the nine months ended September 30, 2018 totaled $1.8 million, and primarily related to prepaid fees for the Company’s letter of credit.
+Interest paid during the nine months ended September 30, 2017 did not materially differ from interest expense.
+Income taxes paid during the nine months ended September 30, 2018 totaled $0.1 million.
 Income taxes paid during the nine months ended September 30, 2017 totaled $2.5 million.
-Income tax refunds received during the nine months ended September 30, 2016 totaled $1.1 million.